xerc/mac-install-guide/ruby/index.md

 - update gems
 - tips and troubleshooting

+If you want to check if Ruby is already installed, see the article [Is Ruby Installed on my Mac?](/faq/is-ruby-installed-mac/index.html).

 ## Installation choices

 You have several choices for installing and running Ruby on macOS: